DOGE-Train: Discrete Optimization on GPU with End-to-end Training: Introduction

-\myparagraph{Contributions} We propose to learn the Lagrange decomposition based algorithm~\cite{abbas2021fastdog} for solving LP relaxations of ILP problems and show its benefits.
-In particular, \begin{itemize}[itemsep=1pt,parsep=1pt,leftmargin=0.75cm] \item We make the dual update steps of~\cite{abbas2021fastdog} differentiable.
-This allows us to predict parameters of the update steps so that faster convergence is achieved as compared to using hand-picked values. \item We train a predictor for arbitrary non-parametric update steps that allow to escape suboptimal fixed points into which the parametric update steps of~\cite{abbas2021fastdog} can fall. \item We propose to train predictors for both the parametric and non-parametric updates in fully unsupervised manner.
-Our loss optimizes for parameters/update steps producing large improvements in the dual lower bound over a long time horizon. \item We show the benefits of our learned massively parallel GPU approach on a wide range of problems.
+In detail, we propose to learn the Lagrange decomposition algorithm~\cite{abbas2021fastdog} for solving LP relaxations of ILP problems and show its benefits.
+In particular, \begin{itemize}[itemsep=1pt,parsep=1pt,leftmargin=0.25cm] \item We generalize the dual optimization algorithm of~\cite{abbas2021fastdog} to allow for a larger space of parameter updates. \item We make our dual optimization algorithm efficiently differentiable and embed it as a layer in a neural network.
+This enables us to predict parameters of the algorithm leading to faster convergence compared to manually designed rules. \item We train a predictor for arbitrary non-parametric updates that allow to escape suboptimal fixed points encountered by parametric update steps of~\cite{abbas2021fastdog}. \item Our predictors for both of the above updates are trained in a fully unsupervised manner.
+Our loss optimizes for producing large improvements in the dual objective. \item We show the benefits of our learned approach on a wide range of problems.
 We have chosen structured prediction tasks including graph matching~\cite{kainmueller2014active} and cell tracking~\cite{haller2020primal}.
-From theoretical computer science we compare on the QAPLib~\cite{QAPLIB} dataset and randomly generated independent set problems~\cite{prouvost2020ecole}. \end{itemize}
+From theoretical computer science we compare on the QAPLib~\cite{QAPLIB} dataset and on randomly generated independent set problems~\cite{prouvost2020ecole}. \end{itemize}